Drag-NDrop/OCIScripts/README.md

 When the logfile hits 1MB filesize, the script cleans it.

 * cpuUser.sh - Is the "waster"
+  - It basically just generates 100.000 random numbers(CPU), puts them in a list(RAM), and throw it away.

 * startPointlessProcesses.sh - is the "manager".
 It spawns x processes, defined in its "while" loop.
 Currently, that is 5.
 * cron - Is just to indicate how to add this to Cron, if you want to run 5 wasters, every minute.